 The Department of Journalism and Mass Communication is accredited by the Accrediting Council on Education in Journalism and Mass Communication.
-The department offers the Bachelor of Science degree.
-Majors in journalism and mass communication may concentrate in one of three programs: electronic media, advertising/public relations or journalism.
+The department offers the Bachelor of Science and Bachelor of Arts degrees.
+Majors in journalism and mass communication may concentrate in one of three programs: convergence journalism, multimedia or advertising/public relations or journalism.

 The department also cooperates with the Department of Art and Design to offer the Bachelor of Arts interdisciplinary degree in graphic design/advertising.
 In cooperation with the Department of Education, the Bachelor of Science degree is available for high school teacher certification in journalism.